 So in some ways, this book has been in my heart since like I was like 12.

-Uh, and that's because I, as I mentioned earlier, I grew up in a house surrounded by books.
+And that's because I, as I mentioned earlier, I grew up in a house surrounded by books.

 And the thing that that revealed to me very clearly is that to be surrounded by books, especially old books, is to be surrounded by friends.

-Um, this stuff is just so rich, but it's also so companionable.
+This stuff is just so rich, but it's also so companionable.

 And so that's been the driving force of my life.

-And you know, even as I went into like academia and did that part of my life, there was always for me an urgency about it for just real life for real people.
+And, you know, even as I went into like academia and did that part of my life, there was always for me an urgency about it for just real life, for real people.

 It's like nobody has ever faced this problem before.

-Um digital technology, especially does this, like just disorients us, alienates us from ourselves and one another.
+Digital technology especially does this, like just disorients us, alienates us from ourselves and one another.

-I mean, you know that when you do a podcast, you start to make contact with listeners, you connect with people.
+And so, I, as I did this podcast, I mean, you know, that when you do a podcast, you start to make contact with listeners, you connect with people, and I just heard so much despair.

 And a lot of it was based on the sense that everything was falling apart.

-And gradually it occurred to me that the reason why people were responding to these great texts that I was offering them was because in these texts, you discover that even if the news is new, even if the technology is new, the questions that we're up against are Very fundamental and ancient.
+And gradually, it occurred to me that the reason why people were responding to these great texts that I was offering them was because in these texts, you discover that even if the news is new, even if the technology is new, the questions that we're up against are very fundamental and ancient.

 They're especially fundamental in these moments of change and crisis.

-And so that means that the old books become more urgent and not less, because those those problems have been around forever.
+And so that means that the old books become more urgent and not less, because those problems have been around forever.

 What's a human being?